viafintech/Barzahlen-Ruby/README.md

 }
 ```

-Please **don't forget** to respond at least with a http status out of the 200 range, so that the barzahlen systems can be certain that you processed the request successfully.
+Please **don't forget** to respond at least with a http status out of the 200 range, so that the Barzahlen systems can be certain that you processed the request successfully.
 (See in [webhook documentation][api_documentation_webhooks])

 ## Interprete Api Error and Return